makomi/makomi.github.io/_posts/2019-01-12-creating-z-wave-devices.md

 # Certification
 After you have came up with the idea for the device, made a prototype, and wrote the firmware for it, you need to certify it. **Certification is required** by Sigma Designs to ensure your device's compliance with the Z-Wave specification.
 The certification process consists of two parts: **Technical Certification and Market Certification**.
 Market Certification verifies the end user documentation (using key Z-Wave terminology) as well as the presence and correct use of the Z-Wave classic respectively Z-Wave Plus logo.

 Z-Wave certification is carried out by one of three **test houses**: Pepper One in Germany, BuLogics in USA, or Sigma Designs in Denmark.
 Prior to certification, you need to perform all tests yourself---this is called **Self-Certification**.
 It allows you to detect and eliminate many errors ahead of the costly certification and increase your chances for passing.
-Sigma Designs provides a Certification Test Tool (CTT) to all full Z-wave Alliance members for this purpose.
+Sigma Designs provides a Compliance Test Tool (CTT) to all full Z-wave Alliance members for this purpose.
 All development tools are also used by the test houses themselfes.
 It also exists a certification form that defines which exact tests have to be performed.
 Depending on your device's capabilities, it may range from **100 to 300 different tests**.
 Every test is accompanied by detailed test instructions.
 **The entire process is very transparent**.
 It is clear in advance what and how your device will be tested---this is, if you read the available documentation ;)